tranoo/libtranoo-cryptopayments/README.md

 # libtranoo-cryptopayments
-Reusable cryptocurrencies payments library in serverside Java.
+Reusable cryptocurrencies payments library (to be writted in serverside Java).

+## Project status

+Inception